ceLLMate: Sandboxing Browser AI Agents: Design

 \subsubsection{Agent Sitemap}

-\cellmate enforces sandboxing policies at the HTTP request level; however, writing every policy at this level is infeasible.
-First, policy semantics such as ``the maximum amount allowed for a purchase'' are essentially independent of request syntax, while writing policies over HTTP requires handling evolving request details.
-Second, multiple policies often involve the same actions, forcing repeated inspection of the corresponding requests and increasing the workload for policy writers.
-Third, although HTTP requests carry semantic meaning, it is opaque to anyone outside the app's development team, which can prevent trusted third parties, such as enterprise administrators or advanced users, from creating policies that best suit their needs.

-\cellmate resolves this by introducing the \textit{agent sitemap}, a mapping between HTTP requests and their corresponding semantic meaning.
+\cellmate introduces the \textit{agent sitemap}, a mapping between HTTP requests and their corresponding semantic meaning.
 Figure~\ref{fig:amz-sitemap-abstract} presents a partial conceptual view of an agent sitemap for Amazon.
 Each row represents a sitemap entry, which consists of two parts of information: an HTTP request that specifies how to identify the action, and a semantic name (e.g., ``ViewCart'') that uniquely distinguishes the action within the Amazon domain.
-We discuss the concrete form of sitemap entries in Section~\ref{sec:impl-registration-sitemap}.
+We discuss the concrete form of the sitemap entries in Section~\ref{sec:impl-registration-sitemap}.

-Analogous to a traditional sitemap that provides a structured overview of a website’s pages for navigation and indexing, an agent sitemap outlines all \textit{security-relevant} actions available within a web domain.
-This significantly facilitates and simplifies policy authoring. \cellmate also addresses the transparency and portability issues discussed earlier and separates low-level details from policy authoring.
-By defining a set of \textit{security-relevant} actions, it further ensures that requests outside the sitemap are not affected by \cellmate enforcement.
+Analogous to a traditional sitemap~\cite{sitemap} that provides a structured overview of a website’s pages for navigation and indexing, an agent sitemap outlines all \textit{security-relevant} actions within a web domain.
+This design offers two key benefits.
+First, it simplifies policy authoring: by reasoning over abstract actions rather than raw requests, policy writers can focus on core logic.
+Second, it enables trusted third parties (e.g., enterprise administrators) to define policies that best suit their needs without dealing with internal, complex details.